apache/mxnet/docs/tutorials/basic/symbol.md

 mx.viz.plot_network(symbol=in3a, shape=shape)
 ```

-Finally we can obtain the whole network by chaining multiple inception
+Finally, we can obtain the whole network by chaining multiple inception
-modulas.
-See a complete example at
+modules.
+See a complete example
 [here](https://github.com/dmlc/mxnet/blob/master/example/image-classification/symbols/inception-bn.py).

 ### Group Multiple Symbols

 To construct neural networks with multiple loss layers, we can use
 `mxnet.sym.Group` to group multiple symbols together.
 The following example
-group two outputs:
+groups two outputs:

 ```python
 net = mx.sym.Variable('data')